jmaupetit/data7/docs/tutorial.md

 ## Initialize the project

-Data7 requires few configuration files to created before firing up the web server.
+Data7 requires few configuration files to be created before firing up the web server.
 Those can be created using the `data7 init` command.

 === "Pip"